UNINETTSigma2/helm-charts/repos/stable/jupyterhub/README.md

 By installing this package, an instance of Jupyterhub capable of creating new Jupyter notebook instances will be created.
+After installing, you will be able access Jupyterhub through your web browser, and other logged in users will be able to create Jupyter notebooks by visiting Jupyterhub.

 [Jupyterhub](https://jupyterhub.readthedocs.io/en/latest/) can for instance be used to serve notebooks to a class of students, a corporate data science